danmj/eCommercePlate-backend/README.md

 # README

-This is the back-end API that serves the front-end app that can be found in the repository '/sales-site-front-end'
+This is the back end API that serves the front end app that can be found in the repository '/sales-site-front-end'

 To locally host this API, cd into this repository's folder and run 'rails s' to host on 'localhost:3000'